LUNDEN REIGN: The Love Affair & Collaboration that Spawned

-(Espinoza-Lunden): is Mexican-American.
+LORA G. (Espinoza-Lunden): is Mexican-American.
 She began performing with her band at age 16 on the Sunset Strip in Hollywood.
-Lora’s drummer in high school was (Velvet Revolver, Guns N’ Roses, The Cult).
-Lora left music and developed an amazing Emmy winning career in television and radio including working for Disney over 14 years. and joined forces in the spring of 2013, and now she begins a new chapter in her life as lead guitarist and songwriter for Lunden Reign.
+Lora’s drummer in high school was Matt Sorum (Velvet Revolver, Guns N’ Roses, The Cult).
+Lora left music and developed an amazing Emmy winning career in television and radio including working for Disney over 14 years.
+Lora and Nikki joined forces in the spring of 2013, and now she begins a new chapter in her life as lead guitarist and songwriter for Lunden Reign.
 Lora defines the band’s sound as “Big Beat Progressive Rock.”

-is the incredible debut album from Lunden Reign.
-The album was recorded at Capitol Records in Hollywood, Abbey Road (Studio 2) in London and Stagg Street Studios. produced, played guitar and co-wrote with Lora G. on various tracks.
+AMERICAN STRANGER: is the incredible debut album from Lunden Reign.
+The album was recorded at Capitol Records in Hollywood, Abbey Road (Studio 2) in London and Stagg Street Studios.
+Luis Maldonado produced, played guitar and co-wrote with Lora G. on various tracks.
 Maldonado is a platinum-selling songwriter & recording artist who has collaborated with John Waite, Patrick Monahan (Train), Lisa Marie Presley, Glen Hughes, Michael Schenker, UFO, and with his own band, 'Into the Presence.'
-Other album credits include mix engineer (Linda Perry), on drums, (bassist for Train) and Cellist (Queens of the Stone Age, The Eels).
+Other album credits include mix engineer Geoff Pearlman (Linda Perry), Morgan Young on drums, Hector Maldonado (bassist for Train) and Cellist Ana Lenchantin (Queens of the Stone Age, The Eels).

 The album's concept is a complete story from end to end.
 It was designed to be a sort of 'rock opera' about intolerance and those willing to stand up to it as well as those it's destroying.
 Lunden Reign has also signed a distribution deal for American Stranger with Cleopatra Records in Los Angeles.